-The guarantee by Cyclopharm Limited and Cyclopet Pty Limited jointly given with other investors is security for the whole Macquarie Medical Imaging Pty Ltd financing facility provided by the Commonwealth Bank of Australia.
-Cyclopharm Group's liability is limited to the amount that Cyclopharm Limited and Cyclopet Pty Ltd are obliged to fund under a Subscription Agreement which at the date of this report is 20% of the liability.
+Cyclopharm Limited and CycloPet Pty Limited have jointly guaranteed with other investors to provide security for the whole Macquarie Medical Imaging Pty Ltd financing facility provided by the Commonwealth Bank of Australia.
+Cyclopharm Group's liability is limited to the amount that Cyclopharm Limited and CycloPet Pty Ltd are obliged to fund under a Subscription Agreement being 20% of the gross liability amount.
+The consolidated entities' contingent obligation at balance date was \$2,658,978 (2011: \$2,886,691).